-Guerrini, now a partner at Kline & Specter (and an adjunct professor at Penn Law), has since litigated a litany of successful cases.
-His last three major victories were back-to-back-to-back eight-figure verdicts, among them a record medical malpractice verdict.
+Guerrini, now a partner at Kline & Specter (and an adjunct professor at Penn Law), has since litigated a litany of successful cases, including back-to-back-to-back eight-figure verdicts, among them a record medical malpractice verdict.
 His accomplishments have resulted in his being named among the top attorneys in Pennsylvania by the independent rating service Super Lawyers, including for 2019.

 In a 2017 case, Guerrini was lead counsel in a trial that concluded in an $11 million verdict against the Devereux Foundation for a man who was shot and catastrophically injured by a resident who escaped from its juvenile behavioral rehabilitation facility in Glenmoore, Pa.
 (Read news articles)

 Prior to that case, Guerrini was lead counsel in another Johnstown, Pa., trial that resulted in a nearly $14.5 million jury award for a child who suffers from severe cerebral palsy due to medical malpractice during delivery.
 The verdict at the time was record for a medical malpractice lawsuit in federal court in western Pennsylvania.
 (Read news article.)